Keyfactor/kemp-orchestrator/README.md

 > The above installation steps can be supplemented by the [official Command documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/InstallingAgents/NetCoreOrchestrator/CustomExtensions.htm?Highlight=extensions).

-## Defining Certificate Stores
+## Post Installation

-TODO Global Store Type Section is an optional section.
+TODO Post Installation is an optional section.
 If this section doesn't seem necessary on initial glance, please delete it.
 Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-TODO Certificate Store Configuration is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info
+## Defining Certificate Stores

 ### Store Creation